Thomas Webster (lawyer): Life

 He was born on 16 October 1810, the eldest son of Thomas Webster, vicar of Oakington, Cambridgeshire.
 From Charterhouse School he went to Trinity College, Cambridge, and graduated B.A. as fourteenth wrangler in 1832, proceeding M.A. in 1835.

 In 1837 Webster became secretary to the Institution of Civil Engineers.
 In 1839 he resigned the post, but remained honorary secretary till 1841.
 In that year he was called to the bar at Lincoln's Inn, and joined the northern circuit.

 Webster built up a practice in scientific cases, and was recognised as an authority on patent law.
-He played a major part in the reforming Patent Law Amendment Act of 1852.
+He played a major part in the reforming Patent Law Amendment Act 1852.
 He had also a parliamentary practice.
 He was one of the counsel engaged for Birkenhead in the contests over the Liverpool and Mersey docks.

 Webster was on the governing body of the Society of Arts, a significant member of the reforming group in the Society of the mid-1840s; others were George Bailey, John Bethell, John Scott Russell, Edward Speer, William Tooke, and Joseph Woods.
 He was in the chair at the meeting of the society in 1845 when the first proposal was made for holding the International Exhibition of 1851, and was a member of initial committee appointed to organise it.

 Webster was elected a Fellow of the Royal Society in 1847, and in 1865 he was appointed Queen's Counsel.
 He died in London on 3 June 1875.